ScottLogic/prompt-injection/cloud/README.md

 At the time of writing, current infrastructure costs us around $60 per month, with just two AZs for the load balancer, deployed into `eu-north-1`.
 This is one of the [greenest AWS regions](https://app.electricitymaps.com/map), but costs are about average.
 The vast majority of the bill is for the VPC, Load Balancer and NAT EC2 Instance.
-We have tasks on our todo list to reduce these costs (such as removing the NAT Instance in favour of IPv6 egress), but those are work-in-progress.
+We have tasks on our todo list to reduce these costs (radical idea: convert container app to REDIS-backed lambdas).

 The bottom line: remember to destroy your stacks when no longer needed!